chaos-exe/Anime-downloading-and-streaming-ultimate-guide/README.md

 4. <img align="left" width="40" height="40" src="https://upload.wikimedia.org/wikipedia/commons/thumb/8/82/Telegram_logo.svg/512px-Telegram_logo.svg.png"> [**Telegram**](https://telegram.org/) is a cloud-based instant messaging, file sharing, videotelephony and voice over IP service.Many Telegram channels use it as anime sharing platform as it has file sharing feature with up to 2 Gigabytes per file.

-## Ways to stream anime :computer:
+## :tv: Ways to stream anime :computer:

 	So there is not much to it.
 You just have two options